 To better protect the health and safety of all visitors and our team, the Museum will not allow exemptions or exceptions to this policy.
-We follow the science, and it tells us that face coverings are essential to keeping COVID-19 in check.
+Face coverings are important for keeping COVID-19 in check.
 Please help us keep everyone safe.

 Also, when at the Museum, please wear your mask over your nose and mouth.

 Finally, if a Museum staff member reminds you or someone in your group to wear a mask, please be kind and respectful.
 Our team members are trying to ensure a safe and enjoyable experience for everyone.